Ashburry-trio/Ircproxy/README.md

 If you are using Linux then you need to install manually; this is done with:

 **python3.12 -m venv ~/Ircproxy/trio-ircproxy/venv** then look in **./trio-ircproxy/venv/bin**
-for the **activate** script compatible with your Linux version.
+for the **activate** script compatible with your Linux version platform:
-Platform

 Shell
 ======